 Additional requirements per CE

 The following test requirements are additional required, according to the CE.
 The anchors are described below for each additional test, and the test method is the anchor plus the proposed method.
-In the following tests, primary (AMT) and secondary transform (NSST) should be enabled/disabled by the configuring the related parameter in encoder configuration files.
+In the following tests, primary (MTS, or as known as AMT) and secondary transform (NSST) should be enabled/disabled by the configuring the related parameter in encoder configuration files.

 Additional requirements for CE6.1 – primary transforms

-Experimental results with secondary transform disabled (BMS configuration, NSST disabled) shall be reported.

-Experimental results with secondary transform enabled (VTM configuration, NSST enabled) shall be reported as supplemental information.
+Experimental results with MTS enabled for both intra and inter coded blocks (VTM configuration).

-Additional requirements for CE6.2 – secondary transforms

-Experimental results using the primary transforms specified in the Test Model [1] with Benchmark Set (BMS) configuration (VTM configuration, AMT enabled) shall be reported.

 Additional requirements for CE6.3 – combinations and signaling

-If new primary transforms are also proposed, then experimental results with secondary transform disabled (BMS configuration, NSST disabled) and enabled (VTM configuration, NSST enabled) shall be both reported.
+If new primary transforms are also proposed, experimental results without the secondary transform shall be reported.

 Test sequences